jfcherng-sublime/ST-AceJump/README.md

 ![AceJump](https://cloud.githubusercontent.com/assets/8056203/10858871/92069504-7f58-11e5-8593-e373121fd917.gif)

 After selecting a mode, you type in a character (except in line mode, where you don't have to type in anything) and appropriate labels are displayed.
 Then all you need to do is press the key from the label and voila!

+## Fork Modification

+- Support jumping to a Chinese char via the first char of its pinyin.

 ## Install